borisding/universsr/README.md

 ## Unit Testing

-- By default, this starter comes with [Jest](https://jestjs.io/) JavaScript testing framework and [Enzyme](http://airbnb.io/enzyme/) testing utility for React.
+- This starter comes with [Jest](https://jestjs.io/) JavaScript testing framework and [Enzyme](http://airbnb.io/enzyme/) testing utility for React components.

-- This starter is designed to encourage developer to create each `tests` folder along with modules (pages).
-Jest will look up respective `tests` directories which has test files end in either `.spec.jsx?` or `.test.jsx?`.
+- We keep each `tests` folders along with its own page to align with feature-first project structure.
+Jest will look up respective `tests` directories which has test files end in either `.spec.jsx?` or `.test.jsx?` for execution.
 (Please check out `jest` section in `package.json` for configuration.)

 - Please read on [NPM scripts](#npm-scripts) section to learn more about running test scripts.